Group of men raises objectionable slogans near Jamia

 Hafeez Azmi, a Jamia student protesting against the Citizenship (Amendment) Act (CAA) at the university, said, "The group came walking from the Sukhdev Vihar side and shouting slogans.
 They deliberately stopped at the barricade near gate no. 1, where the main protest is going on.
 They were there for more than 10 minutes, chanting 'Jai Shri Ram' and shouting 'goli maro....'
 The police were standing right there."
 Some students showed video clips in which a few policemen could be seen walking along with the group of men while they were raising objectionable slogans.

-The university, in a tweet, said, "SOSJamia : Hindutva goons have entered @jamiamillia_campus and chanting "goli maaron ****** ko" right in front of @DelhiPolice ".
-It further said, "We urge people to gather at gate no. 7 in large numbers.
-Delhi Police's role till today has been suspicious in handling the situation at Jamia."

-The police personnel present at the spot subsequently asked the group of men to disperse and took them towards Sukhdev Vihar, students said.
+The police personnel subsequently asked the group of men to disperse and took them towards Sukhdev Vihar, the students said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)